zen-code-symphony/django-scaffold/README.md

 # django-scaffold

+The objective of this project is to provide a quick scaffold for a django project that can be used as a reference for your own project.

 ## Follow the below steps to get up and running:

-NOTE: It assumes that you have installed Python using pyenv and configured git.
+NOTE: It assumes that you have installed Python and configured git.
+If you are using pyenv, `.python-version` file will be used.

 ```sh
 $ git clone git@github.com:zen-code-symphony/django-scaffold.git